jan-vandenberg/cruddiy/README.md

 With Cruddiy you can easily generate some simple, but beautiful, PHP Bootstrap CRUD pages (Create, Read, Update and Delete) with search, pagination and foreign key awareness.

+### Notes
+* Does not support MyISAM for Foreign Keys and Cascades.
+Will need InnoDB type ENGINE.
+* Although PHP 7 is recommended, it currently works with PHP 5.4 too.
+* The [Original repo](https://github.com/jan-vandenberg/cruddiy) has been forked here.
+* This is the [Ap.Muthu fork](https://github.com/apmuthu/cruddiy) and will be updated only when I get time.

 # How it works

 Cruddiy is written in PHP and will run on any PHP 7+ webserver.
 Just drop the folder with the code somewhere on your webserver and navigate to the folder.
 Cruddiy will first ask for your **database connection** information.
 Most of the time the database server is on the same machine (localhost): but it can be anywhere, and as long as you can connect to it, Cruddiy can generate the code for you.